CHAPTER 1

 How Many Babies Were Slaughtered?

-This is another question which we can only guess at.
-The town of Bethlehem was a very small, an insignificant shepherding village (Micah 5:2).
+We can only guess at the answer to this question.
+The town of Bethlehem was a very small, insignificant shepherding village (Micah 5:2).
 The population of Bethlehem and its surrounding territory was not great.
 Also it is probably safe to say that only male children were slaughtered (the expression "all the children" in Matthew 2:16 is masculine).
-Herod was not afraid of a girl baby growing up to be King because in those days rulers were usually male.
+Herod was not afraid of a girl baby growing up to be king because in those days rulers were usually male.

 Back to ACTION IN THE GOSPELS